WhaleConnect/whaleconnect/docs/testing.md

-# Testing Network Socket Terminal
+# Testing WhaleConnect

-NST's tests are located in the [tests directory](/tests).
+WhaleConnect's tests are located in the [tests directory](/tests).
 Certain tests are designed to test socket I/O functionality, so a server and/or remote device is required to run them.

 Due to the nature of the tests (external script is required; actual hardware may be required), these tests are not run in GitHub Actions.